-The 7th edition of the Buy Local!
-Buy Fresh!
-Cowichan Farm Map (BLBF) is here!
+The 8th edition of the Cowichan-Grown Farm Map is here!
 Spanning Shawnigan Lake to south of Nanaimo, this annual guide has been helping Cowichan residents and visitors to the region, search out Cowichan-grown food, drink, and value-added products since its inception.

 Blessed with Canada’s only Maritime-Mediterranean climatic zone, the Cowichan is continually making a name for itself as a region capable of producing a wonderfully diverse range of high-quality farm-fresh produce, artisanal foods, and beverages.
 The BLBF map showcases this bounty and the talented and hard-working producers behind it – this year, 56 unique farms and businesses all with something distinctive, fresh, and delicious to offer consumers.